spcruzaley/java-challenge-ac001/readme.md

 ### Find available routes from a given pair of towns on saved graph

-This endpoint should do exactly the same calculation described ([in the previous section](#find-available-routes-from-a-given-pair-of-towns)) but it should use a previously saved graph.
+This endpoint should compute all available routes from any given pair of towns within a given maximum number of stops in a previously saved graph.
+If there's no available routes, the result should be an empty list.
+In case the parameter "maxStops" is not provided, you should list all routes for the given pair of towns.
 If the graph doesn't exist in the database, it should return a NOT FOUND error response.

+For instance, in the graph (AB5, BC4, CD8, DC8, DE6, AD5, CE2, EB3, AE7), the possible routes from A to C with maximum of 3 stops would be: ["ABC", "ADC", "AEBC"]

 * Endpoint: `http://<host>:<port>/routes/<graph id>/from/<town 1>/to/<town 2>?maxStops=<maximum number of stops>`
 * HTTP Method: POST